There are several ways to upload your data, depending on the size:

 4. Select a Category.
 These are taken from the Australian Fields of Research classification system.
 You can choose more than one and either select from the drop-down menu or search for your subject area.
 If you can’t find exactly what you’re looking for, we recommend finding the best option and getting more specific in the Keywords section.

 7. Write a Description.
 This should include any relevant information that pertains to your research - this might include information about the methodology, approval for data collection, or legal or ethical requirements.
 Be as descriptive as you can!
+You can also paste HTML into this field.

 Other things to consider: